AJIb63PT/MedInfo/README.md

 ```
 node index
 ```
-if script is stopbyself or catch error. cancel and rerun
+if script is stop byself or catch error. cancel and rerun
 ```
 node index
 ```
 after rerun script added new info to oldresult.json
+---

+if MNN don't give info.
+MNN will be write in noresult.json